Review of Digital Marketing Proposal’s Investment Fees Table

 Is it Capturing the Reader’s Attention with a Powerful Headline?

 The best headlines serve as an irresistible invitation to read the rest of the section.
-That’s why every sales proposal must have punchy headlines for each of its sections.
+That’s why every digital marketing proposal must have punchy headlines for each of its sections.

 Catchy headlines are important for keeping the attention of your prospect throughout the digital marketing services proposal and especially at the investment section because this is the section that rises above all others in importance and determines whether your proposal will pass or fail.
 An ideal headline for the investment section should be short, concise, compelling, and provide a clear benefit.